Is there a link between Your Gut, Fermentation & Bacteria?

 The good bacterium that we depend on the most in Lacto-Fermentation is Lactobacilli.

 - Lacto-fermented foods improve the digestion process by regulating the level of acidity in the digestive tract and by stimulating the production of beneficial intestinal flora.

 - The mucous membranes of our intestinal tract are protected by bacteria that create an acid environment in which pathogenic bacteria cannot multiply.

 - Lactic-acid bacteria survive transit into the large intestine.
 They can prevent the growth of coliform bacteria and prevent agents of cholera from establishing themselves in the intestine.
 They can even inhibit and inactivate certain carcinogens.

-- The culturing process generates superoxide dismustase GTF chromium, detoxifuying compounds like glutathione, phospholipids, digestive ezymes and beta 2,3 glucans.
+- The culturing process generates superoxide dismustase GTF chromium, detoxifying compounds like glutathione, phospholipids, digestive enzymes, and beta 2,3 glucans.

 - Sauerkraut (lacto-fermented cabbage) contains large quantities of choline and acetylcholine which lowers blood pressure.
 Acetylcholine also has a beneficial effect on the peristaltic movements of the intestine.
 Sauerkraut is also rich in Vitamin C it is documented that the settlers ate it because it kept the crew healthy and prevented scurvy.

 - Lacto-fermentation removes toxins from foods.
 For instance, it removes cyanide from cassava, rendering it edible and nutritious.
 Less dramatic, but more important for grain-based cultures, it removes phytic acid from grains, nuts and seeds, which otherwise would block mineral absorption and lead to deficiencies.
 Fermentation makes foods more nutritious, as well as delicious.